Welcome to cargo-mutants

 Arguments to cargo test

-Command-line options following a -- delimiter are passed through to cargo test.
 For example, this can be used to pass --all-targets which (unobviously) excludes doctests.
 (If the doctests are numerous and slow, and not relied upon to catch bugs, this can improve performance.)

 cargo mutants -- --all-targets